streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-clickhouse.md

     ORDER BY id;
     ```

-    > **Note** Each create table query must be run independently as ClickHouse doesn't support multiple create table queries at once.
+    > **Note**: Each create table query must be run independently as ClickHouse doesn't support multiple create table queries at once.

 3. Run the sink

     Use the precompiled Ethereum Block Meta [substreams](https://github.com/streamingfast/substreams-eth-block-meta/releases/latest)

-    > **Note** To connect to Substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one.
+    > **Note**: To connect to Substreams you will need an authentication token, follow this [guide](https://substreams.streamingfast.io/reference-and-specs/authentication) to obtain one.

     ```shell
     substreams-sink-clickhouse run \